Elisabeth of Sicily, Duchess of Bavaria

 Elisabeth of Sicily (1310–1349) was a daughter of Frederick III of Sicily and Eleanor of Anjou.
 Her siblings included: Peter II of Sicily and Manfred of Athens.
-After her death her title was given to Georgia Lanza.

 Marriage and issue

-On June 27, 1328, Elisabeth married Stephen II, Duke of Bavaria, son of Louis IV, Holy Roman Emperor and Beatrix of Silesia-Glogau.
+On 27 June 1328 Elisabeth married Stephen II, Duke of Bavaria, son of Louis IV, Holy Roman Emperor and Beatrix of Silesia-Glogau.
 The couple had three sons and a daughter, they were: